Fundamental limits on quantum cloning from the no-signalling principle: General scheme for states

-The proof for the main theorems can be divided into three steps:
+The proof for the main theorems is divided into three steps:

-1. We propose a novel remote state preparation protocol that allows Bob to prepare identical quantum states for Alice without any communication.
+1. We propose a remote state preparation protocol that allows Bob to prepare identical quantum states for Alice without any communication.
 This protocol utilizes shared entangled states and local measurements, guaranteeing that Alice receives identical copies of the quantum states.

 2. We demonstrate that the no-signalling principle prohibits any signalling from Bob to Alice, even if they use a cloning oracle for post-processing.
-Therefore, the no-signalling condition for the remote state preparation protocol, combined with the use of a cloning oracle, can be derived.
+Therefore, the no-signalling condition for the remote state preparation protocol, combined with the use of a cloning oracle, is derived.

 3. We establish an explicit no-cloning bound by exploiting the symmetry of the subset of states to be cloned and the no-signalling condition, which has significant implications for the field of quantum information processing.